-Heart failure is a general term for a weakening of the heart muscle that leaves it unable to pump enough blood to meet the demands of the body.
-There are actually several types of heart failure, each with its own cause and complications.
+Heart failure is a general term for the weakening of the heart muscle that leaves it unable to pump enough blood to meet the body’s demands.
+There are several types of heart failure, each with its own cause and complications.

 While treatment options vary, they usually involve a comprehensive approach to maintaining the health of your entire heart and circulatory system.
 The outlook for someone with right-sided heart failure depends on the severity of the disease, as well as how early treatment begins.

 While it’s sometimes a life-threatening condition, it can be managed with a combination of medications, lifestyle changes, and in some cases, surgery.

 The term heart failure sounds like the heart has stopped pumping, similar to how the phrase “engine failure” means an engine no longer produces any power.